henry252525/MarkTex/README.md

 # MarkTex
-A Markdown to LaTeX compiler
+A Markdown to LaTeX compiler.
+The combined power of the LaTeX typesetting engine along with the awesome syntax provided by Markdown.